White man found guilty in Charlottesville beating of black man

 Initially, Harris, a former special education instructional assistant, was charged as part of an earlier confrontation.
 Harold Crews, a North Carolina lawyer, had said Harris attacked him with a flashlight.

-It was moments later that Harris was beat in a parking garage next to the Charlottesville Police Department.
+It was moments later that Harris was beat in the parking garage next to the Charlottesville Police Department.

 Harris turned himself in after he was served a warrant for unlawful wounding.